Say goodbye to rude, crude, and disgusting behavior.

 Zero-tolerance.

 Have kids?
 Implement a zero-tolerance policy within your home.
 Whether it's through revoking privileges or an alternative method you've implemented in your home, teaching your kid to accept the consequences of her bad behavior will help her make good choices when away from you.
-So the next time your testy teen begins to behave inappropriately, nip it in the bud immediately.
+So the next time your testy teen misbehaves, immediately nip it in the bud.

 And remember, don’t teach your children to fear you, but the consequence.